MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ns-d3dukmdt-_d3dddi_hdr_metadata_hdr10.md

 ### -field MaxMasteringLuminance

 The maximum number of nits of the display used to master the content.
-Values are normalized to 10,000.
+Values are in whole nits.

 ### -field MinMasteringLuminance